ICAEW.com works better with JavaScript enabled.

 Accepting the appointment

-• Skill set: Are you familiar with the type of work and the client base of the sole principal’s practice?
+• Skill set: re you familiar with the type of work and the client base of the sole principal’s practice?
+Do you have the appropriate professional skills (e.g. anti-money laundering, regulations, management of staff etc)?
 Does the practice provide regulated activities such as audit, investment business, insolvency and probate?
 Do you hold the necessary licenses/registrations required to carry out this work, if necessary?

-• Capacity: Do you have spare capacity, should the time come, to take on extra work?
+• Capacity: do you have spare capacity, should the time come, to take on extra work?
+Would you prefer to manage the transition of clients to another practice, rather than taking on the work yourself?

-• Practicalities: Will you have access to files physically/electronically?
+• Practicalities: will you have access to files physically/electronically?
 Will you have access to the office and/or client money account?
 Has cloud access been arranged for access to information?
 Will accepting an appointment impact your current PII policy to cover your work as alternate?
+Will the bank recognise your authority as alternate?

 Agreement